leudemon/Random_react_stuff/README.md

 ## Procedures

-still in development, whatever comes out of this will be deployed, mostlikely using [https://www.netlify.coom]
+still in development...

 ### Deployment
-hatever comes out of this will be deployed, mostlikely using [https://www.netlify.com
+whatever comes out of this will be deployed, mostlikely using [https://www.netlify.com]